elisekat/First-Byte/README.md

 We used Python to conduct all analysis.
 Additional libraries used include plotly and pandas.

 ## What we learned:
-- how to effectively clean data
+- How to effectively clean data
-- how to use pandas functions to improve data usability
+- How to use pandas functions to improve data usability
-- how to use plotly to create user-friendly visuals
+- How to use plotly to create user-friendly visuals